bigscience-workshop/biomedical/CONTRIBUTING.md

 ```
 python3 -m venv <your_env_name_here>
 source <your_env_name_here>/bin/activate  # activate environment
-pip install -r requirements.txt # Install this while in the datasets folder
+pip install -r dev-requirements.txt # Install this while in the datasets folder
 ```
 Make sure your `pip` package points to your environment's source.